Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: However, it’s very unclear to me why this fits in the NeurIPS context.

-A: We believe this paper belongs to this community, since several wonderful works related to our topic have appeared in previous years’ Neurips; some are listed below:
+A: We believe this paper belongs to this community since several wonderful works related to our topic have appeared in previous years’ NeurIPS and other ML conferences; some are listed below:

 [1]Oh S, Thekumparampil KK, Xu J. Collaboratively learning preferences from ordinal data.
 Advances in Neural Information Processing Systems.
 28, 2015